 There are a few links that will open a new tab in your browser.
 I am not guaranteeing that they will be maintained but please do let me know if you find an invalid destination.
-There is a contact page at the Wildergarten.com web site upon which there is to be posted more than one reference bibliography.
-I may put invisible links in some day, but only if interest or controversy warrants them and time permits.
+There is a contact page at the Wildergarten.org web site upon which there is to be posted more than one reference bibliography.

-Further, and unfortunately, many academic source documents are closed to most readers without paying very stiff "library" fees.
+Further, and unfortunately, many academic source documents are closed to most readers without paying very stiff "library fees."
 I wish more scientific publications were open source (especially because the public has already paid for most of them as they are usually at least subsidized by government grants) for I could then simply offer direct links to academic sources.
 The good news for you is that the best kind of evidence will be before your eyes.

 To the point, this work represents my opinion and experience, which you can judge for yourself by the photographic evidence.
-Given that the pictures are the main confirmation of what I am saying, and that making them bigger helps with communicating detail, I have endeavored to maintain the text as brief as possible and only with critical links to keep them from becoming a visual distraction (mostly an aesthetic consideration, but external links are a also huge pain to maintain).
+Given that the photographs are the main confirmation of what I am saying, and making them bigger helps with communicating detail, I have endeavored to maintain the text as brief as possible and only with critical links to keep them from becoming a visual distraction (mostly an aesthetic consideration, but external links are a also huge pain to maintain).
 These are tradeoffs.